Fall 2023

 Population Health Research Methods & Application

-This course provides students with fundamental principles of research methods relevant to population health and the translation of research into practice.
+Course Description: This course provides students with fundamental principles of research methods relevant to population health and the translation of research into practice.
 Through this course, we will review a range of study designs, including experimental and observational studies, mixed methods, and comparative qualitative case study methods.
 In addition, students will obtain the skills needed to translate research into practice for multiple stakeholder groups.

-Sleep and Physical Activity in Population Health
+Careers in Population Health

 Population Health Capstone (Proposal)